andrewjmetzger/foxcraft.mtz.gr/_posts/2019-03-06-full-mod-list.markdown

 # Foxcraft {{ site.modpackVersion }} Full Mod List

 Because Foxcraft is so expansive, we couldn't make the entire mod list fit comfortably on the main page.
 While those mods are at the heart of Foxcraft, there are dozens of additional mods to explore.
-A comprehensive account of all mods installed for Foxcraft {{ site.modpackVersion }} can be found below.
+A comprehensive index of all mods installed with Foxcraft {{ site.modpackVersion }} can be found below.

 *Click the name of any mod to learn more.*